johannessonlab/johannessonlab.github.io/index.md

 # Highlights

 {% capture text %}
-We study fungal life history traits and explore general evolutionary questions such as natural selection operating at multiple levels in the biological hierarchy, the causes and consequences of symbioses and switches in reproductive mode.
-We also study fungi from extreme environments, and their genomic adaptations.
-As tools we use comparative genomics, population genetics, bioinformatics, and laboratory experiments.
+Our lab conducts research using fungi as model systems to explore fundamental evolutionary questions such as individuality, genetic conflict, multilevel selection, and the drivers of genetic variation and adaptation.
+As tools we use a wide range of methods such as comparative genomics, metagenomics, population genetics, bioinformatics, and laboratory experiments.

 {%
   include link.html
   link="research"
-  text="See what we've published" icon="fas fa-arrow-right"
+  text="Explore our ongoing projects" icon="fas fa-arrow-right"
   flip=true
 %}